killthebuddh4/gadfly-go/README.md

 keywords will be described throughout the rest of this section but you can also find a comprehensive, runnable example in [examples.core.fly](examples.core.fly).

-__For all block signatures described in this section, the `*` character indicates zero or more occurrences of the preceding expression.
-The `+` character indicates one or more occurrences of the preceding expression.
-The `?` character indicates an optional expression.
-Unless otherwise noted, "number", "string", "number", "array", and "map", and "lambda" are understood to be expressions that evaluate to that type of value.__

 The simplest block is the `do` block: